 Thursday 19 September 2019, 09:30 – 16:30, + Drinks Social

-Early bird rates are available for a short time, with further special rates when booking 2 or more places.
+Early bird rates are available until 23 August, with further special rates when booking 2 or more places.
 Read on below for our programme.

 Let’s explore the workplace!
 Improving work processes at Arla Foods